project-sunbird/sunbird.org-docs/developer-docs/upgrading.md

 Ensure that the prerequisites are met.
 To restore the Cassandra database:

 1. Copy the Cassandra backup snapshot to the instance where you want to restore.
-2. Extract the *.tar.gz* backup file using the following command: `tar -xvzf my_backup.tar.gz`
+2. Extract the *.tar.gz* backup file using the following command: `tar -xvzf cassandra_backup-2018-10-25.tar.gz`
 3. This will create a directory named `cassandra_backup`.
 4. Run `cqlsh -f 'cassandra_backup/db_schema.cql'` to restore all the schemas.
 5. Run the following script to restore the backup: